COVID-stricken mom reunites with baby 2 months after birth

 For Macenzee Keller, it would take more than two months, as she fought for her life against COVID-19 while under sedation and breathing with the help of machines.

-Mother and child were reunited earlier this month when Keller's mom brought the healthy baby boy, named Zachery, to her hospital bedside.
+Mother and child were reunited on Feb.
+3 when Keller's mom brought the healthy, 11-pound, 13-ounce baby boy named Zachery to her hospital bedside.

 Two weeks before her Dec.
 7 due date, Keller was diagnosed with COVID-19.
-She remembers leaving her apartment for the hospital in late November, suffering from shortness of breath - and that's it.
-She didn't see her son until Feb.
-3.
+She remembers leaving her apartment for the hospital on Nov.
+27, suffering from shortness of breath -- and that's it.

+Her son, Zachery, was born the next day via emergency cesarean section at Catholic Medical Center in Manchester.
+She was sedated and intubated at the time.

 There have been other cases of expectant mothers who were so sick with COVID-19 that they had to deliver quickly.
 In Wisconsin, a mother was in a medically-induced coma with the virus when she gave birth to her daughter via cesarean section in November 2020.
 She ended up spending 75 days on life and lung support.
 She met her daughter over two months later, when she was discharged from the hospital.